OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -gcp <ungeoref_x> <ungeoref_y> <georef_x> <georef_y> [<elevation>]

     Add the indicated ground control point.
 This option may be provided multiple times to provide a set of GCPs.
+(Note that unlike gdal_edit.py, the GCPs here are used for calculating reprojection during translation, not for adding to the output dataset.)

 .. option:: -order <n>